jessmear/highscoreapp/README.md

 ## Dev Goals

-Ideas:
+Possible Updates:
 - Make both styles more mobile friendly
 - Put leaderboard data in a DB so that the leaderboard could be real players

-Possible UX Feature
+Possible UX Features:

 - Implement and test a feature where there is no need to reset, but instead the user can continue playing, but after each tenth click, the score is reset to 0
   - This would allow a smoother play experience
   - It would remove some of the fun and tension in that each round no longer feels separate

+- Implement and test a feature where the user can toggle sorting the leaderboard by score or average score per click
+  - This would add a more of a sense of fun and also add interest to the leaderboard
+  - The leaderboard is displaying the average data
+  - Work remaining: implementation of the sort and a button or UI element

 ### Testing